Foreign policy of the Theodore Roosevelt administration: Cuba

+His 128th birthday, Puck magazine, 1904.
+Political cartoon illustrates a bald eagle standing on the "U.S.A." portion of North America, with its wings extending from "Panama" and "Porto Rico" (Puerto Rico) on the right side of the image to the "Philippines" on the left.

 While the Philippines remained under U.S. control until 1946, Cuba gained nominal independence in 1902.
 However the Platt Amendment of 1901 made Cuba a de facto protectorate of the United States.
 Roosevelt won congressional approval for a reciprocity agreement with Cuba in December 1902, thereby lowering tariffs on trade between the two countries.
 In 1906, an insurrection erupted against Cuban President Tomás Estrada Palma due to his electoral frauds.
 Both Estrada Palma and his liberal opponents called for an intervention by the U.S., but Roosevelt was reluctant to intervene.
 When Estrada Palma and his Cabinet resigned, Roosevelt sent Secretary of War Taft briefly as acting governor, then sent Charles Edward Magoon as Provisional Governor for the Second Occupation of Cuba.
 U.S. forces restored peace to the island, and the occupation ceased shortly before the end of Roosevelt's presidency.

 Puerto Rico

 Puerto Rico had been something of an afterthought during the Spanish–American War, but it assumed importance due to its strategic position in the Caribbean Sea.
 The island provided an ideal naval base for defense of the Panama Canal, and it also served as an economic and political link to the rest of Latin America.
 Washington created a new political status for the island.
 The Foraker Act and subsequent Supreme Court cases established Puerto Rico as the first unincorporated territory, meaning that the United States Constitution would not fully apply to Puerto Rico.
 Though the U.S. imposed tariffs on most Puerto Rican imports, it also invested in the island's infrastructure and education system; the goal was to Americanize the islanders.
 According to Matthew P. Johnson, the Puerto Rican Irrigation Service, funded by Washington, built large dams to irrigate canefields owned by North American sugar companies.
 Sugar yields doubled as a result and the dams generated cheap electricity.
 Nationalist sentiment remained strong on the island and Puerto Ricans continued to speak Spanish rather than English.